 - Schematic diagrams & engineering drawings

 The product will be subjected to a range of different types of EMI and the behaviour of the product needs to be monitored in order to confirm that it is operating as intended.
 In order that we can assess the product performance, we need to have information about the fundamental purpose of the product and the functions that it performs.
 The actual product specification forms a critical part of the performance assessment and it is important to quantify any degradation that may occur under duress.
 We assess the product operation using performance criteria as described below.

 The following paragraph is quoted from the generic EMC compliance standard EN 61000-6-1:2007 and gives an indication of the information required:

 A functional description and a definition of performance criteria, during or as a consequence of the EMC testing, shall be provided by the manufacturer and noted in the test report.
-Please complete the Equipment Under Test Critical Information table below.

 Performance Criterion A:

 No degradation of performance or loss of function is allowed below a minimum performance level specified by the manufacturer, or what the user of the equipment would reasonably expect when the equipment is used as intended.
 (Criterion A means that the product performs normally and within specifications as defined in the user manual, both during and after the test).

 No degradation of performance or loss of function is allowed, after the application of interference below a performance level specified by the manufacturer, or what the user of the equipment would reasonably expect when the equipment is used as intended.
 (Criterion B means that the product may have a temporary loss of function or degradation of performance during the test, but recovers to it’s normal operational state without operator intervention).